Key Takeways

 What integration therapy often involves

 Integration is rarely a single conversation.
 More often, it unfolds over time.
-A psychedelic experience can open many doors at once, and the meaning may continue to shift as your nervous system settles and life continues.
+A non-ordinary experience can open many doors at once, and the meaning may continue to shift as your nervous system settles and life continues.

-In therapy, integration often includes:
+In therapy, integration may include:

 - Making room for the emotional layers that surfaced (grief, awe, fear, tenderness, relief).